MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Polish your [GitHub][github] and [LinkedIn][linkedin] profiles
 * Read about [performance analysis and big O][big-o].
 * Read [What do software engineers actually do?][what-software-engineers-do]

+SF only:
+* Last day of reviweing Job App Materials.
+Make it good!

 [personal-pitch]: ./self-presentation/personal-pitch.md
 [what-software-engineers-do]: ./engineering-culture/software_engineer_work.md